zeroby0/dotfiles/README.md

 # Dotfiles
-> For lazy people like me
+> The missing Dotfiles for MacOS

+To install, run this in your terminal.
 `sh -c "$(curl -fsSL https://raw.githubusercontent.com/zeroby0/dotfiles/master/setup.sh)"`

-This is the documentation for my dotfiles.
-Most of them are useful terminal shorthands to do common things.

-## One letter commands
+## Most useful commands
-For most frequently performed tasks
-- `s` -  Open current directory in Sublime
-- `y` - Open current project root in Sublime
-- `x` - CD to foremost Finder window
+- `x` - CDs the terminal to window open in finder.
-- `c` - CD to current project root
+- `z` - CDs to Desktop
-- `z` - CD to ~/Desktop
+- `c` - CDs to Project Root.
+(Uses .git folder)
+- `s` - Opens file or folder in Sublime Text.
+Opens current directory if no args.

 ## Two letter commands
 - `mx` - `Touch` a new file in PWD and open it in Sublime
 - `mk` - Create a new folder and CD into it
+- `op` - Open current terminal directory in Finder

 ## git shorthand
 - `st` - git status